Full results at Exxon Mobil board may take until next week - News Break

 Exxon has more than 3 million shareholders and 4 billion shares outstanding.

-The two Engine No. 1 nominees elected were Gregory Goff, a 64-year-old former top executive at Marathon Petroleum (MPC.N) and Andeavor, and former Neste Oyj (NESTE.HE) executive Kaisa Hietala. read more
+The two Engine No. 1 nominees elected were Gregory Goff, a 64-year-old former top executive at Marathon Petroleum and Andeavor, and former Neste Oyj executive Kaisa Hietala.

 Woods on Wednesday said he welcomed the new directors.